-We evaluate the accuracy of the system in two ways, in a per-location basis and in an overall basis.
-In the per-location evaluation, we measure the number of times that a particular coordinate was guessed correctly out of 16 attempts (2 training sets \times 4 directions \times 2 fingerprints).
-The overall accuracy reflects the fraction of correct guesses out of 544 attempts (272 fingerprints \times 2 training sets).
+The accuracy and error of the system are evaluated in two ways, in a per-location basis and in an overall basis.
+In the per-location evaluation, we consider the 16 attempts made at each particular coordinate (2 training sets \times 4 directions \times 2 fingerprints).
+If one or more of those 16 attempts are erroneous, we calculate their average errors.
+The overall accuracy reflects the fraction of correct guesses across all coordinates, a total of 544 attempts (272 fingerprints \times 2 training sets), and the overall average error considers all the erroneous attempts.